co-cart/co-cart/readme.txt

 * Login the customer/user.
 * Logout the customer/user.

-Also included is the ability to access products, product categories, product tags, product attributes and even reviews without the need to authenticate.
+Also included is a specially designed API to access products, product categories, product tags, product attributes and even reviews without the need to authenticate.

 * Return all published products.
 * Return an individual product by product ID / SKU ID.